What is Alcoholic Neuropathy?

 - Diarrhoea or constipation

 The most important treatment for alcoholic neuropathy is to stop drinking.
 Depending on your level of consumption, you may need to enrol in a managed withdrawal programme to help you achieve this.
+Other treatments will vary depending on your particular symptoms but they will focus on helping you to manage life with those withdrawal symptoms

 - Pain relief